Terry Meeuwsen: Early life

+Career

+Early career

 Following her reign as Miss America, Meeuwsen began television work at WTMJ-TV in Milwaukee in 1978, co-hosting (with Pete Wilson) a daily morning news and feature program, "A New Day."
 She left the station in 1986.

+Christian Broadcasting Network

-Meeuwsen then accepted a position at The Christian Broadcasting Network (CBN) in Virginia Beach, VA, as co-host of "USAM," a proposed news and features program, with veteran newsman Brian Christie joining her as co-host.
-With broadcast veterans Tom Mahoney (Weather), Scott Hatch (Sports) and feature reporters Scott Ross and Ross Bagley, USAM offered personality programming with a faith perspective.
+In 1981, Meeuwsen accepted a position at The Christian Broadcasting Network (CBN) in Virginia Beach, VA, as co-host of United States Mornings ("USAM"), a proposed news and features program, with veteran newsman Brian Christie joining her as co-host.
 The 30-minute daily morning show was sold to network affiliates (ABC, CBS, NBC) for access via satellite as a lead-in to their popular morning network shows.
 (At the time, affiliates typically aired color bars from the previous night's sign-off until the morning network feed began; offering high-profile personality programming to early morning viewers soon led to networks developing their own proprietary lead-ins.)

 After appearing on The 700 Club several times in the late 1980s and early 1990s as a guest co-host, she became a permanent co-host in 1993, sitting daily beside CBN founder Pat Robertson.
 Since 2000, she has co-hosted the CBN show, Living the Life, with comedian Louise DuArt.
 Both shows air on Freeform.

-On September 12, 1995, Meeuwsen released the inspirational pop recording, Eyes of My Heart.
-She has also authored four books, including Christmas Memories (1996), Near to the Heart Of God (1998), Just Between Friends (1999), and The God Adventure (2005).
-Meeuwsen serves as director of Orphan's Promise, a part of CBN aimed at helping orphans and vulnerable children around the world through academic programs; life skills training; mentoring and career placement; food and clothing assistance; health care programs; housing; and orphan and adoption advocacy.
+In her time at The 700 Club, Meeuwsen has covered a range of interviews, especially stories of women such as death row inmate Karla Faye Tucker and Barbara Bush.

+Orphan's Promise

+In 2006, Meeuwsen founded Orphan’s Promise, a non-profit organization benefiting orphans.
+The organization operates in 69 countries around the world, including in Ukraine, from where Meeuwsen and her husband adopted three children.
+In 2022, it was reported that Orphan’s Promise has impacted 114,000 children worldwide.
+Orphan's Promise is a part of the Christian Broadcasting Network’s goodwill arm.

+Other ventures

+On September 12, 1995, Meeuwsen released the pop recording, Eyes of My Heart with Star Song Productions.
+The album was produced by Cliff Downs.

+In 1999, Meeuwsen toured with the Aspiring Women Conference, featuring speakers Twila Paris, Lisa Bevere, Stormie Omartian and others.
+In 2000, she toured with the Women of Faith Group led by Sheila Walsh.

 Personal life

+Meeuwsen was married to sales manager, Thomas A. Camburn from 1974 until 1979.

-Meeuwsen and her husband, Andy Friedrich, have seven children.
-The marriage is the second for each.
-The couple has strongly advocated adoption, and most of their children are adopted from difficult backgrounds.
+In 1981, Meeuwsen married her second husband, Andy Friedrich.
+They were married until his death from Parkinson's disease on July 29, 2023 at the age of 76.
+The couple has strongly advocated adoption, and most of their children are adopted.
 Their youngest three girls were adopted from Ukraine.
+The couple have seven children.